-- (A) To consider a general electromagnetic environment with no specific restrictions, for example, an industrial environment, and to take into account all the electromagnetic phenomena that can occur as well as their maximum amplitudes when deriving appropriate immunity levels for the system and the equipment.
-This approach has been used to determine the levels specified within this part of IEC 61326 leading to increased immunity levels for some electromagnetic phenomena compared to immunity levels which are derived without functional safety considerations. - (B) To control the electromagnetic environment, for example, by the application of particular installation and mitigation practices, in such a way that electromagnetic phenomena and their amplitudes could occur only to a certain extent.
+- (A) To consider a general electromagnetic environment with no specific restrictions, for example an industrial environment, and to take into account all the electromagnetic phenomena that can occur as well as their maximum amplitudes when deriving appropriate immunity levels for the system and the equipment.
+This approach has been used to determine the levels specified within IEC 61326-3-1 leading to increased immunity levels for some electromagnetic phenomena compared to immunity levels which are derived without functional safety considerations. - (B) To control the electromagnetic environment for example by the application of particular installation and mitigation practices, in such a way that electromagnetic phenomena and their amplitudes could occur only to a certain extent.
 These phenomena and restricted amplitudes are then taken into account by appropriate immunity levels.
-These levels are not necessarily higher than those derived without functional safety considerations because it is ensured by corresponding means that higher amplitudes are not normally expected.
-This approach is considered in IEC 61326-3-2.
+These levels are not necessarily higher than those derived without functional safety considerations because it is ensured by corresponding means that no higher amplitudes as normally are to be expected.
+This approach is considered in this part of IEC 61326.